 Sometimes I think I can help achieve world peace, but then I realize I can’t control how others think or what they do.
 What I can do is try to be a positive influence on other people.

-Now I’m realizing that it’s ok I didn’t know what I was passionate about when I was first asked that question.
+Now I’m realizing that it’s ok that I struggled with finding my passion at first.
 At that time in my life, my job actually WAS to take care of my kids.
 That was the whole reason I became a stay-at-home mom when I did.

 So, if you’re like I was a few years ago and just starting to think about what you want to do with your life at 35, you aren’t alone.
-If you can find time in your busy schedule, I encourage you to spend some time thinking about the questions below.
+Finding your passion can be really overwhelming at first!
+If you can find time in your busy schedule, I encourage you to spend some time thinking about the questions below though.
 Maybe they’ll help you start to see what you’re meant to do.

-5 Questions to Consider When Trying to Find Your Passion:
+5 Questions to Consider When Finding Your Passion:

 1) What brings you joy?